• Skip to primary navigation

 Instructions

-1. Marinate The Chicken: Mix marinade ingredients in a large bowl - yogurt, turmeric, chili powder, ½ teaspoon garam masala, 1 tablespoon plus 1 teaspoon ginger-garlic paste, chili peppers and ½ teaspoon salt.
+1. In a large bowl, mix the yogurt, turmeric, chili powder, ½ teaspoon garam masala, 1 tablespoon plus 1 teaspoon ginger-garlic paste, chili peppers and ½ teaspoon salt.
 Toss with the chicken to coat.
-Set aside and marinate for 30 minutes or cover and marinate in the fridge as long as overnight.
+Set aside and marinate for 30 minutes or cover and marinate in the fridge for up to 24 hours.

-3. Cook The Chicken: Roughly chop or break apart the plum tomatoes and put them in a small bowl with the tomato paste and stir well to combine.
-Set aside.
-Heat oil or ghee in a heavy skillet over medium heat.
-Add the cardamom pods and cumin seeds.
-Fry, stirring with a wooden spoon, for 15 - 20 seconds until fragrant.
-Add the onions and sauté for 8 minutes or so, stirring occasionally, until they soften.
-Add the remaining 2 teaspoons of ginger-garlic paste and the ground coriander.
-Cook, stirring, for 30 seconds or so until fragrant.
-Add the chicken and spread it out in the pan into an even layer.
-Turn the heat to medium-high and cook chicken, undisturbed, for 3 minutes.
-Flip chicken over and cook it on the other side for 2 minutes.
-Pour in the tomatoes and stir to combine.
-Bring to a simmer and turn down the heat to maintain a gentle simmer.
-Cover the pan and cook for 5 minutes.
-Remove the pan from the heat.
+5. Heat oil or ghee in a large heavy skillet over medium heat.
+Add cardamom pods and cumin seeds and fry, stirring with a wooden spoon, for 15 - 20 seconds until fragrant.
+Add onions and sauté for 8 minutes or so, stirring occasionally, to soften.
+Add coriander and remaining 2 teaspoons ginger-garlic paste and cook, stirring, for 30 seconds.
+Add chicken and marinade to the pan and spread chicken into a single layer.
+Turn heat to medium-high and cook chicken undisturbed for 3 minutes.
+Then flip and cook on the other side for 2 minutes.
+Stir in tomatoes, bring to a simmer, cover pan and cook at a gentle summer for 5 minutes.
+Then remove from heat.

-4. Assemble The Biryani: Spread half the rice evenly over the chicken.
-Sprinkle on 1 tablespoon chopped mint, 1 tablespoon chopped cilantro, ¼ teaspoon garam masala and ¼ teaspoon salt.
+7. To assemble biryani, spread half the rice evenly over the chicken curry.
+Sprinkle on evenly: 1 tablespoon chopped mint, 1 tablespoon chopped cilantro, ¼ teaspoon garam masala and ¼ teaspoon salt.
 Drizzle on 2 tablespoons of saffron milk.
-Repeat with the rest of the rice, herbs, remaining ¼ teaspoon garam masala, ¼ teaspoon salt and saffron milk.
-Cover the pan and simmer on very low heat for 10 minutes.
-Let the biryani rest with the lid on for 5 minutes or so.
+Repeat with the rest of the rice, herbs, remaining ¼ teaspoon garam masala, ¼ teaspoon salt and remaining saffron milk.
+Cover pan tightly and simmer gently for 10-12 minutes, until the rice is tender.
+Leave biryani to rest with the lid on for 5 -10 minutes.

 Notes

-Filed Under: All Recipes, Asia, Chicken, Entertaining, India, main course Tagged With: best entertaining recipes, gluten-free
+Filed Under: All Recipes, Asia, Chicken, Dinner, Entertaining, India Tagged With: best entertaining recipes, gluten-free

 Reader Interactions